Edward Carpenter (1844 – 1929)

 Carpenter, E M Forster and Maurice

 Surrey author E M Forster was a close friend of Edward Carpenter; indeed Carpenter was instrumental in helping Forster acknowledge his own sexuality.
-It was as a direct result of a visit to Carpenter and Merrill, c.1914, that Forster began writing his homosexual novel Maurice, which was only published after his death in 1971.
+It was as a direct result of a visit to Carpenter and Merrill, that Forster began writing his homosexual novel Maurice, c.1913, which was only published after his death in 1971.

 As a fellow pacifist, Forster worked for the Red Cross as a ‘searcher’ during the First World War.
 Stationed in Alexandria, Egypt, he wrote regularly to Carpenter, regaling him with tales of the free, openly gay life there, and his own encounters.
 In 1915, Forster had begun an affair with a young Egyptian, Mohammed el Adl, confiding to his friend Florence Barger: